 Beautiful and nourished hair is a symbol of health.
-Both women and men are trying to maintain their natural hair, but sometimes that’s not enough.
+Both women and men try to maintain their natural hair, but sometimes that’s not enough.

-Due to continuous exposure to stress as a result of a fast-paced lifestyle, hair loss has become more and more frequent worldwide.
-Furthermore, genetics also play an important role when it comes to hair quality.
-When we aren’t satisfied with our appearance, and we can’t change anything, we’re experiencing even more stress, which can lead to anxiety and even depression.
+Due to continuous exposure to stress due to a fast-paced lifestyle, hair loss has become more and more frequent worldwide.
+Furthermore, genetics also play an essential role in hair quality.
+When we aren’t satisfied with our appearance and can’t change anything, we’re experiencing even more stress, leading to anxiety and even depression.

 We’ve found a helpful and reliable solution – PRP hair therapy.

 Platelet Rich Plasma (PRP) is a three-step medical treatment for hair loss.
 The first step requires a patient’s blood extraction.
-After that, blood goes to a centrifuge for separating fluids of different densities.
+After that, blood goes to a centrifuge to separate different densities fluids.

 For the best results, the process of PRP therapy should be performed every month for the first three or four months.
-After that period, depending on the patient’s response to the therapy and results, the process should be performed every three to six months.
-Progress and the first changes can be seen after up to three months of therapy.
+After that period, depending on the patient’s response to the treatment and results, the process should be performed every three to six months.
+Progress and the first changes can be seen after three months of therapy.

 PRP treatment isn’t uncomfortable or painful, but you can be rejected for PRP treatment if you have been diagnosed with the following diseases or conditions: cancer, chronic liver or skin disease, acute or chronic infections, hemodynamic instability, thyroid disease, sepsis, low platelet count, systemic disorder, metabolic disorder, or platelet dysfunction syndromes.